-- You are responsible for all media, Internet usage, downloads, file creation, file deletion, file sharing, file storage, and other actions that involve all applications accessed via your assigned Chromebook. - Students are always responsible for their own device. - Your Chromebook is only for creation of, access to, and consumption of schoolrelated and school-appropriate content.
-Do not access, store, create, consume, or share unauthorized or inappropriate content with your Chromebook. - You are prohibited from taking photos or videos at school or while on district transportation without prior approval from a teacher or administrator. - Make sure you start each school day with a fully charged battery on your Chromebook. - Make sure the device logs on to the school district's network daily to receive necessary updates that are critical to keeping the device safe and operational. - Make sure nothing is ever connected to, or inserted into, any of the ports and/or connectors of the Chromebook that are not intended for that particular port or connector. - Make sure your device is never exposed to liquids or other foreign substances. - Heavy objects should never be placed or stacked on top of your Chromebook.
-This includes books, musical instruments, sports equipment, etc. - Make sure the surface of your device is not altered or defaced.
-Do not decorate your assigned device or remove labels, stickers, or tags from the device that are affixed by school district personnel. - Make sure that only school district personnel troubleshoot, diagnose, or repair your borrowed device.
-Do not allow third party service people to handle your assigned Chromebook.
-This will void the warranty and you will be responsible for all damage associated with the device.
+- Students are responsible for the Chromebook, as well as all media, Internet usage, downloads, file creation, file deletion, file sharing, file storage, and other actions that involve all applications accessed via the Chromebook. - Students are always responsible for their own device. - Chromebook are intended to be used only for creation of, access to, and consumption of school-related and school-appropriate content.
+Do not access, store, create, consume, or share unauthorized or inappropriate content with the Chromebook. - Students are prohibited from taking photos or videos at school or while on district transportation without prior approval from a teacher or administrator. - Students should start each day with a fully charged battery. - Ensure nothing is ever connected to, or inserted into, any of the ports and/or connectors of the Chromebook that are not intended for that particular port or connector. - Ensure the Chromebook is never exposed to liquids or other foreign substances. - Heavy objects should never be placed or stacked on top of the Chromebook.
+This includes books, musical instruments, sports equipment, etc. - Do not decorate the assigned device or remove labels, stickers, or tags from the device that are affixed by school district personnel. - Allow only school district personnel troubleshoot, diagnose, or repair the Chromebook.
+Do not allow third party service people to handle or repair the Chromebook.
+This will void the warranty and students will be responsible for all damage associated with the device. - Offensive materials using district equipment.
+Evading or disabling, or attempting to evade or disable, a content filter installed by the district is prohibited.
+See board policy EHB and EHB-AP2 for more details.